alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 We recommend that you make your repositories public to facilitate collaboration within the secure research environment.
 :::

-### {{construction_worker}} Support for GitLab use
+### {{construction_worker}} Support for Gitea use

-If you have not used GitLab before:
+If you have not used Gitea before:

-- There is a small tutorial available as an [Appendix](#-appendix-b-gitlab-tutorial-notes) to this user guide.
+- There is a small tutorial available as an [Appendix](#-appendix-b-gitea-tutorial-notes) to this user guide.
-- You can find the official documentation on the [GitLab website](https://docs.gitlab.com/ee/user/index.html).
+- You can find the official documentation on the [Gitea website](https://docs.gitea.com/category/usage).
 - Ask your team mates for help.
 - Ask the designated contact for your SRE.
 - There may be a dedicated discussion channel, for example a Slack/Teams/Discord channel or an email list.